 Photographer: Arthur Rothstein, Farm Security Administration, Library of Congress Prints and Photographs Division, Office of War Information Photograph Collection, 1940

 Before the advent of no-fault divorce, Reno, Nevada, was fixed in the public mind as a place where Hollywood personalities went to remedy marital mistakes.
 Far from the flash of Las Vegas, the conservative Reno is more cowboy than neon.
-Though a relatively young American city and not particularly well known for its architecture, Reno is the home of several Paul R. Williams projects, including private homes, the Loomis Manor apartment building, the El Reno Apartments-- a state-of the-art steel prefab/modular rental home complex and the 1939 First Church of Christ, Scientist.
+Though a relatively young American city and not particularly well-known for its architecture, Reno is the home of several Paul R. Williams projects, including private homes, the Loomis Manor apartment building, the El Reno Apartments and the 1939 First Church of Christ, Scientist.

 The next phase of the building’s life involved a second strong willed woman Moya Lear (image 17).
 Lear, widow of aviation inventor Bill Lear, Jr., was an active member of the church and the theater community.
 Wanting to preserve the building and encourage the arts in Reno, she purchased the church building in 1998 and donated it to the Reno-Sparks Theater Community Coalition for renovation.
 Ten years and $9 million later, the renovations are incomplete.
 A combination of inflation and structural design problems, including an oft-flooded basement, contributed to the project’s delayed completion.
 The renovations are still in progress, but the patient attention to the details of Williams' design is visible in images 8 - 15.